 This picturesque town is best known for the historic Bridgewater Mill, which now houses a restaurant with tiered decking overlooking the working waterwheel.
 Right next door, The Bridgewater Inn is a family-friendly pub with an excellent shady beer garden overlooking Cox Creek.
 Just downstream on the other side of the Mill you’ll find a great playground for the kids which is one of the best places in the Hills for creek play, and the bonus is great coffee and refreshments at The Little Cog cafe.

 This historical farming town has a rich gold fossicking history - follow the Jupiter Creek Heritage Trail to learn more.
 Attractions include a heritage walk and 18 hole golf course while the All British Day event held in February showcases British motor vehicles.
 Call in at the historic Hagen Arms pub, and discover garden sculptures, farm gates and rustic wares at Farm Gate Services Farm Shop.
 At nearby Biggs Flat, take a Jurlique Farm Tour to learn about the plants and processes behind this global wellness brand.

 Gumeracha is set in the beautiful Torrens Valley region, surrounded by vineyards, olive groves, farmland and orchards, with shed door sales of cherries in season.
 Picnic at Federation Park and visit The Toy Factory to stock up on quality wooden toys and climb the Big Rocking Horse.
 Discover Applewood Distillery, winery cellar doors and a main street with some shopping gems, a pub and cafe.
 In nearby Cudlee Creek, Gorge Wildlife Park boasts Australian and exotic animals, birds and reptiles - including koala holding.

 In this contemporary artisan village with rich German heritage you'll find smallgoods, bakeries, cuckoo clocks, wooden folk art and German pubs.
-Stroll the main street and discover shops, galleries, cheesemaker, leathersmith, jewellers, candlemakers, craft brewery, winery cellar doors, chocolatier, sweet shops, mini golf, restaurants and cafés, or join Hahndorf Walking Tours to unearth its rich history.
+Stroll the main street to discover shops, galleries, cheesemakers, leathersmiths, jewellers, candlemakers, craft breweries, wineries, chocolatiers, restaurants and cafés, or join Hahndorf Walking Tours to unearth its rich history.
 Just out of town discover more wineries, Beerenberg Farm (strawberry picking), Hahndorf Farm Barn, Ambleside Distillers and The Cedars (home and studio of artist Sir Hans Heysen).